-Sign up here to commit to an hour’s time slot during this week, and we’ll email you prayer points and resources nearer the time to help you as you pray.
+Sign up here to commit to an hour’s time slot during this week, and click the button below to view downloadable resources to help you as you pray.

 Got questions about this week of prayer?
 Read our FAQs below or email email@example.com for more info.

 FAQs about the Week of Prayer

 Why do we need to pray for mission?